Kingjosh007/webpack-5-boilerplate/README.md

 2. Still in your terminal, type `git clone git@github.com:Kingjosh007/webpack-5-boilerplate.git`
 3. In your terminal, type `cd webpack-5-boilerplate`
 4. Still in your terminal, type `npm install`
+5. Type `npm run build` to build the project from the src folder into the dist folder
-5. Then, type `npm start` to start the development server.
+6. Type `npm run dev` to start the development server.
+The app will be available at http://localhost:3000/ and the browser should open automatically.

 ## Built With